bjobilal/Data-VR-Bridge/README.md

 - Ensure that your Oculus headset is connected to your device and can be found from your host device.
 - Download and run the Windows executable application.
 - On running, you will be asked to enter the path to the ROOT file you wish to process.
-- This opens a new window where you can select the variables (leaves) that you would like to visualize in Data VR.
-Simply click on the leaf to select it and select it in the window of selected leaves if you wish to remove it.
+- This opens a new window where you can select whether to directly view CSV files or to process ROOT files and view them in Data VR.
+- Should you choose a CSV file, your file will be moved to the headset immediately.
+Alternatively, for the ROOT option, you will see a tree hierarchy where you can select the leaves in your chosen file that you want to view in Data VR.
 - Once you have selected your variables, you can click "Create File," which opens a dialog where you can enter the path of your Android SDK Platform Tools directory.
 - Once this is done, your formatted file will be pushed to your headset, where you can now visualize it in Data VR.
 Enjoy!